 - There are a lot of contradictory opinions when it comes to the shampoo you should be using to treat your baby’s cradle cap.
 The decision depends on the severity of your baby’s cradle cap.

-- For moms who have tried various baby shampoos without success, try an anti-dandruff shampoo, such as Head & Shoulders or Denorex (the regular adult versions).
+- For moms who’ve tried various baby shampoos without success, try an anti-dandruff shampoo, such as Head & Shoulders or Denorex (the regular adult versions).
 While you may be reluctant to try this because it’s not baby friendly, the advice from moms and doctors seems unanimous.
 It will work – and it’s safe to use.
 Just be sure to avoid your baby’s eyes, because it will burn really badly.

 - Dilute the shampoo with water and use it two to three times per week.
 Apply with a baby toothbrush and work it into the scalp.
 Then rinse well.